-Android 11 is the latest version of Google's operating system currently available for smartphones - it's 2020's iteration of the Android update, and it's ready to download on a whole host of smartphones.
+Android 11 is the previous version of Google's operating system available for smartphones - it's 2020's iteration of the Android update, and it's ready to download on a whole host of smartphones.

-While Google has now announced Android 12, that update won't be officially available on smartphones until later in 2021.
+While Google has now released Android 12, that update may not be available for certain phones until 2022.

 You can buy plenty of smartphones that come with Android 11 pre-installed, though the update is still rolling out to older smartphones around the world.
 Depending on the phone you use, you might be waiting a while yet - or may never get the update.